biocsuwb/ensemble-binclass/README.md

     <img src="Images/clf_roc_auc.png" alt="Fig.4" width="500">
 </p>

-Fig. 4 The ROC AUC score for the predictive model with molecular data by using basic classifiers.
+Fig. 4 The ROC AUC score for the predictive model with molecular data by using individual classifiers.

 ## Example 3 - Construct the predictive model with molecular data by using ensemble learning